-At the center of our endeavors is advocacy for gender equity.
-The Women’s Center has focused on shifting the conversation on Northwestern’s campus around both gender and inclusion across social identities.
-From our work to give voice and power to survivors of sexual assault to our engagement with staff and faculty to build more inclusive practices into their work, the Women’s Center sees its impact throughout our campus.
+The Women’s Center is focused on advocating for both gender and inclusion across social identities on the Northwestern campus.
+From our work to give voice and power to survivors of sexual assault to our engagement with staff and faculty to build more inclusive practices into their work.

 We have focused our practice on the following:

 - Change Makers

 - Women’s Leadership and Empowerment

 Campus Coalition on Sexual Violence